-The New Jersey marijuana program has already encumbered a few set of laws that allow the common mass to have access to marijuana under conditions like migraines, anxiety, chronic pain, asthma, ALS, inflammatory bowel disease, termial illness that has not gone beyond 12 months, Opioid use disorder and Tourette’s syndrome.
-The Honig law that Phil Murphy is trying to so hard to get passed through the legal community will reduce the number of times that a patient needs to visit a doctor in a year and the amount of medicinal marijuana he can hoard from a NJ marijuana dispensary at a time.
-The program is still awaiting the results of the Honig law, but here is an insight about the conditions costs and cannabis card that can be used for the NJ maedical marijuana program.
+The New Jersey medical marijuana program has already encumbered a few set of laws.
+That allow people to have access to marijuana.
+Under conditions like migraines, anxiety, chronic pain, asthma, ALS, inflammatory bowel disease.
+Termial illness that has not gone beyond 12 months.
+Opioid use disorder and Tourette’s syndrome.
+The Honig law that Phil Murphy is trying to so hard to get passed through the legal community.
+Will reduce the number of times that a patient needs to visit a doctor in a year.
+And the amount of medicinal marijuana he can hoard from a NJ marijuana dispensary at a time.
+The program is still awaiting the results of the Honig law.
+But here is an insight about the conditions costs and cannabis card that can be used for the NJ maedical marijuana program.

 Because the program hasn’t been entirely legalized by the state, even though there have been several meetings and announcements where doctors have been asked to attend hospitals and treat patients with CBD edibles but in the fear of being seized under the Federal law of the country, the medical practitioners have backed out and only 1% of the total doctors have signed up for the program.
 The new amendments will enable the Health Department of New Jersey to function with the doctors with requiring official registration and this step can prove to be a hope towards more number of medicinal marijuana practitioners.

 Where to find a dispensary

 At present there are only six NJ marijuana dispensaries, but the Honig law aims at improving the number by adding a couple of more dispensaries.
 Had the dispensaries not faced opposition at the court, they would have opened in Elizabeth, Atlantic city, Ewing, Vineland, Phillipsburg and Paterson.